chrisnumber49/DjangoBlogAppBackend/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `Django` installed globally on your machine.
+You will need `Django` and `Django Rest Framework` installed globally on your machine.

-Installation: `pip install Django`
+Installation: `pip install Django`, `pip install djangorestframework`

 Creating new migrations: `python manage.py makemigrations`